indirakalagara/emission-factor-mgmt/readme.md

 ## 8. Summary

 In this artilce, we have discussed about the emission factors, what are the well known emission factor sets available in public.
-We have also learnt the how envizi uses Factor selection algorithm (FSA) to find the approproate emission factor, how those factors are managed and maintained by product team.
-Lastly, we have learnt how an organization can create the custom emission factors in Envizi.
+We have also learnt how envizi uses Factor selection algorithm (FSA) to find the approproate emission factor, how those factors are managed and maintained  in Envizi.
+Lastly, we have learnt how Envizi supports organizations to create their own custom emission factors and apply the same for their activity data.